taghwo/Glade-Pay-Bank-Transfer-Task/README.md

 ```
 amountPayable() this sets the amount to charge for the transaction
 Required:true
-Throws InvalidData Exception if amount is supplied
+Throws InvalidData Exception if amount is not supplied
 ```

 ```